kubeedge/website/docs/setup/install-with-keadm.md

                   - key: node-role.kubernetes.io/edge
                     operator: DoesNotExist
     ```

-   or just run the below command directly in the shell window:
+   or just run the following command directly in the shell window:

    ```shell
    kubectl patch daemonset kube-proxy -n kube-system -p '{"spec": {"template": {"spec": {"affinity": {"nodeAffinity": {"requiredDuringSchedulingIgnoredDuringExecution": {"nodeSelectorTerms": [{"matchExpressions": [{"key": "node-role.kubernetes.io/edge", "operator": "DoesNotExist"}]}]}}}}}}}'
    ```

-    2. If you still want to run `kube-proxy`, ask **edgecore** not to check the environment by adding the env variable in `edgecore.service` :
+    - **Method 2:** If you still want to run `kube-proxy`, instruct **edgecore** not to check the environment by adding the environment variable in `edgecore.service` :

         ``` shell
         sudo vi /etc/kubeedge/edgecore.service
         ```

-        - Add the following line into the **edgecore.service** file:
+        Add the following line into the **edgecore.service** file:

         ``` shell
         Environment="CHECK_EDGECORE_ENVIRONMENT=false"
         ```

-         - The final file should look like this:
+        The final file should look like this:

         ```
         Description=edgecore.service